mantil-io/docs/commands/mantil_env.md

 # mantil env

-Export project environment variables for use in other shell commands.
+Export project environment variables

+Then you can use that variables in other shell comands.

 Mantil project is determined by the current shell folder.
-It can be anywhere in the project tree.
+You can be anywhere in the project tree.

 If not specified (--stage option) default project stage is used.

 ### USAGE